guyellis/learning-node/ANSWERS.md

   * What is the `require()` function?
     * `require()` is how you make the functionality of one module available to another module in Node.
+  * What is the Node `REPL`?
+    * `REPL` stands for Read Evaluate Print Loop.
+It is an interactive way of using Node.
+Depending on how you installed Node you may accidentally open the `REPL` instead of a terminal if the installation added a "helpful" shortcut to it.
+    * In the `REPL` you can type JavaScript commands, load modules and interact with the Node.js API.
   * What was the result?
 Is this what you expected?
     * 301, would have expected a 200.
   * What could you do to get the expected result? i.e. what happens when you open that site in a browser?